DalayMabboux/WARMS/README.md

 [JLCPCB](https://jlcpcb.com) printed 10 of them for 2$ (exclusive shipping costs).

 #### Schema
 The schema has been drawn in [Autodesk EAGLE](https://www.autodesk.com/products/eagle/overview).
-I grouped it into these sections:

 <img src="docs/images/WateringPlants_Sections.png" width="300"/>

+It is grouped into these sectios:
 Color | Section | Remark
 --- | --- | ---
 Green | Power supply | USB connector, 5V to 3.3V converter and switching circuit